Walk-In Lab logo

 Preparation:

-No fasting required.
+No fasting is required.
 Stop biotin consumption at least 72 hours prior to the collection.
+Collection should not occur during or after administration of heparin.

 Test Results: